-- 2.7 Approximately 12,000 hectares of Solihull MBC is designated as Green Belt land, accounting for approximately two thirds (67%) of the Borough's land area.
-The Green Belt within Solihull MBC forms an integral In order to meet the housing requirements of the Borough, there will be a need to release sites from the Green Belt forms an integral part of the West Midlands Green Belt stretching between the Birmingham Conurbation, including Solihull, and the surrounding major urban areas. - As part of the Local Plan Review, Solihull MBC commissioned a Strategic Green Belt Assessment to evaluate the extent to which the land currently designated as Green Belt within the Borough fulfils the essential characteristics and purposes of Green Belt land as set out in Paragraphs 79 and 80 of the NPPF. - 2.9 The basis of the Assessment was to provide a 'policy off' approach and consideration of other constraints or the development potential of any of the Green Belt land has not been included in the assessment.
-The Strategic Green Belt assessment has concluded that a number of refined parcels of Green Belt land in the Borough do not perform against any of the first four purposes of the Green Belt but as set out above does not make any recommendations for amendments to the Green Belt boundary or determine whether land should be removed from the Green Belt.
-It is acknowledged that the assessment forms the basis for more detailed assessment work that will take place. - 2.10 The site has been assessed within the Council's Green Belt Assessment as located across Refined Parcels 7 and 10.
-Refined Parcels 7 and 10 scored 5 and 4 respectively.
+- 2.7 Approximately 12,000 hectares of Solihull MBC is designated as Green Belt land, accounting for approximately two thirds (67%) of the Borough's land area (Fig 2.1).
+The Green Belt within Solihull MBC forms an integral In order to meet the housing requirements of the Borough, there will be a need to release sites from the Green Belt forms an integral part of the West Midlands Green Belt stretching between the Birmingham Conurbation, including Solihull, and the surrounding major urban areas. - 2.8 As part of the Local Plan Review, Solihull MBC commissioned a Strategic Green Belt Assessment to evaluate the extent to which the land currently designated as Green Belt within the Borough fulfils the essential characteristics and purposes of Green Belt land as set out in Paragraph 134 of the NPPF. - 2.9 The basis of the Assessment was to provide a 'policy off' approach and consideration of other constraints or the development potential of any of the Green Belt land has not been included in the assessment.
+The Strategic Green Belt assessment has concluded that a number of refined parcels of Green Belt land in the Borough do not perform against any of the first four purposes of the Green Belt but as set out above does not make any recommendations for amendments to the Green Belt boundary or determine whether land should be removed from the Green Belt. - 2.10 The site has been assessed within the Council's Green Belt Assessment as located across Refined Parcels 7 and 10.
+It should be noted that the revised site now only sits within RP10.
+In the Council's review, Refined Parcels 7 and 10 scored 5 and 4 respectively.
 It is noted that these two parcels are particularly low on purpose three to assist in safeguarding the countryside from encroachment.
-This is discussed fully within Section 3 - Landscape and Visual Issues.
+This is discussed fully within Section 3 Landscape and Visual Issues.
 The need for Green Belt release has been accepted by the Borough Council with the majority of the proposed allocations for both residential and both employment allocations being within the designated Green Belt.
 It is considered that a residential proposal for Land at Bickenhill Road, Marston Green would assist Solihull MBC in providing additional housing for the Borough in a sustainable location.